 What happens if the beneficiary is no longer eligible for an account?

-If a beneficiary no longer meets eligibility requirements, they no longer qualify to get a STABLE account and they (or their account manager) should sign in to the account’s settings and update their eligibility.
+If a beneficiary no longer meets eligibility requirements, they (or their account manager) should sign in to the account’s settings and update their eligibility.
 Their account will remain open, and they can continue to use the account.
 However, withdrawals made at a time the beneficiary is no longer blind or no longer has a qualifying disability will be treated as non-qualified withdrawals for tax and means-tested benefits purposes.
 The earnings portion of non-qualified withdrawals is subject to income taxation and a 10% federal tax penalty, and non-qualified withdrawals may affect eligibility for Supplemental Security Income (SSI) and other federal benefits.

 After the end of the year in which eligibility ceases, no new contributions (including automatic transfers) will be allowed.
 The account will close if all the money is withdrawn.

 If the beneficiary begins to experience an eligible disability again, they can sign in to the account’s settings and update their eligibility.
-If the account has been closed, they can sign up for a new one here.
+If the account has been closed, simply give us a call and we’ll walk you through the process to get it reestablished.
+Reach us Monday through Friday, at 1-800-439-1653 from 9am-8pm ET.